Visibly Fair Mechanisms: Introduction

 Priority-based assignments are pervasive in a wide range of real-world matching contexts, including university admissions, public-sector placements, and cadet-branch allocations in military academies \citep[see, e.g.,][]{balinski1999tale,sonmez2013matching}.
 In a typical priority-based system, participants are strictly ranked—based on exam scores or a merit list for instance—and are assigned to positions accordingly.
 The central fairness requirement in these contexts is that no lower-ranked participant should occupy a seat that a higher-ranked participant strictly prefers; otherwise, the latter has a legitimate grievance, known as \emph{justified envy} \citep{abdulkadirouglu2003school}.
 Such fairness concerns become even more pronounced when the priorities at stake represent strongly protected interests—like property rights or national exam rankings—where even a single instance of justified envy can trigger legal and administrative challenges.\footnote{One example of these legal challenges is the Federal University of Bahia hiring suit (Brazil, 2025), where a federal judge \emph{blocked} the university from hiring a lower-scoring quota applicant and ordered the single vacancy awarded to the exam’s top scorer \citep{ufba2025}.
 Another was the Italian national residency “fiasco”, in which the Regional Administrative Tribunal of Lazio annulled a ruling that forced higher-ranked doctors to forfeit more-preferred specialties while lower-ranked peers advanced \citep{lazio2016}.
 Both rulings treat the harm as a breach of the merit order—i.e., a violation of justified envy—showing that such breaches readily provoke litigation.}

 Under the standard approach of designing \emph{direct mechanisms}—where each participant reports a complete ranking over positions—\emph{Serial Dictatorship (SD)} is in fact the \emph{only} mechanism that can satisfy non-wastefulness---i.e., not leaving desirable positions unfilled---and no-justified-envy.
-In SD, the highest-priority participant picks their top choice, the next participant picks from the remaining positions, and so on.
+In SD, the highest-priority participant is assigned their top choice, then the next highest-priority participant is assigned their top choice from the remaining positions, and so on.
 This procedure prevents any lower-ranked participant from ending up in a spot that a higher-ranked participant strictly prefers, ensuring no-justified-envy.
 However, SD can produce allocations that are misaligned with policy goals, such as excessive clustering of top-ranked participants in a small set of elite locations, or undesirable regional or demographic distributions.
 When considering standard direct mechanisms, there is \emph{no alternative} to SD that both respects strict priorities and operates on full preference lists.
 Thus, policymakers appear to face a dilemma: given the requirement for ``fairness by priority'', how can one construct rules in pursuit of better distributional outcomes?

 When we look at real-world priority-based assignments, we see many depart from the fully “direct” approach, as illustrated by the following cases: